Sanjoy-Chattopadhay/Sanjoy-Chattopadhay/README.md

 - Worked closely with cross-functional teams in agile environments
 - Gained hands-on expertise in **full-stack development**, **DevOps**, and **CI/CD pipelines**

-🚀 **What I’m Passionate About**
+🚀 **What I'm Passionate About**
 I love **solving algorithmic challenges**, especially in the field of **Dynamic Programming**, and regularly take part in **competitive programming contests**.
 I'm driven by writing **clean, efficient, and impactful code**, and I enjoy building tech solutions that solve real-world problems.

-💡 I’m a lifelong learner who thrives in the fast-paced world of technology and innovation.
+💡 I'm a lifelong learner who thrives in the fast-paced world of technology and innovation.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%">